MPH-Digital/MPH-Digital.github.io/README.md

-# Website
+# MPH Digital Docs

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This is the online documentation site for MPH Digital.

 ### Installation